 Inclusion of personnel who are specialists in the development and provision of IL services and in the development and support of centers.

 The DSE provides Independent Living Services through contracts to community-based organizations.
-The contracts with these organizations require the assurance that the grantees have qualified personnel to provide IL Services, as well as a Board of Directors compreised of at least fifty-one percent individuals with disabilities.
-Community-based recipients of Part B monies must assure the DSE that they have a formalized established program of staff development focused on the improvement of skills of staff who provide direct service, or have access to and utillize such training.
+The contracts with these organizations require the assurance that the grantees have qualified personnel to provide IL Services, as well as a Board of Directors comprised of at least fifty-one percent individuals with disabilities.
+Community-based recipients of Part B monies must assure the DSE that they have a formalized established program of staff development focused on the improvement of skills of staff who provide direct service, or have access to and utilize such training.

 Availability, to the maximum extent feasible, of personnel able to communicate (1) with individuals with significant disabilities who rely on alternative modes of communication, such as manual communication, nonverbal communication devices, Braille, or audio tapes and (2) in the native languages of individuals with significant disabilities whose English proficiency is limited and who apply for or receive IL services under title VII of the Act.

-The DSE requires each grantee to have access to the appropriate mode of communication with IL recipients provide access to written materials through Braille, audio tapes, electronically or other media , and conduct staff development activities focused on IL philosophy.
+The DSE requires each grantee to have access to the appropriate mode of communication with IL recipients provide access to written materials through Braille, audio tapes, electronically or other med, and conduct staff development activities focused on IL philosophy.
 The State of NH utilizes Language Line which is available to all service providers who have Part B recipients in need of multi-language services.
 Individuals needing communication access due to deafness or hearing impairment are provided access to programs utilizing ASL interpreters who are credentialed and have a New Hampshire Interpreter License.
 If no interpreter is available, then electronic interpreter services are utilized.

 Establishment and maintenance of a program of staff development for all classes of positions involved in providing IL services and, where appropriate, in administering the CIL program, improving the skills of staff directly responsible for the provision of IL services, including knowledge of and practice in the IL philosophy.

 The IL Center has ongoing staff development which is focused on consumer-centered services.
-The training is designed to improved the skills of staff providing services and their knowledge of Independent Living.
+The training is designed to improve the skills of staff providing services and their knowledge of Independent Living.
 This training grounded in the IL philosophy.

 Affirmative action to employ and advance in employment qualified individuals with significant disabilities on the same terms and conditions required with respect to the employment of individuals with disabilities under section 503 of the Act.